Reports: 3/4th of 200 Richmond Co. school buses have some kind of problem

 "I get up, I say a prayer every morning before I even leave transportation," Union VP Gregory Johnson said.

-You may remember the video of one Richmond County bus catching on fire last year in November.
 The fire investigation report on that bus said the bus had the starter replaced earlier that year.

 "If we're going to put our buses into the shop, we expect them to come back with what they say they're going to fix," Brown said.

 Investigators then found a large cable loose and laying on the ground.
 It was supposed to be attached to the starter.
 Investigators ruled this case a maintenance issue.